sylhare/sylhare.github.io/_posts/2022/2022-06-13-Graphql-api-client-in-react-component.md

 ```

 Now we just need to add this query into a hook in order to use it efficiently within our React component.
-The hook is almost mandatory, because it makes it so much easier to handle asynchronous call in our component.
+The hook is almost mandatory because it makes it so much easier to handle asynchronous call in our component.

 ### Create a hook